- CustomLinks_2

 Employment standards for law enforcement positions

-- No criminal activity while working in the criminal justice system.
+- Criminal activity while working in the criminal justice system.

-- No use of illegal drugs in the last three years.
+- Use of illegal drugs in the last three years.

-- No possession of illegal drugs in the last ten years.
+- Possession of illegal drugs in the last 10 years.

-- No crime committed as an adult, prosecutable under the statute of limitations.
+- Crime committed as an adult, prosecutable under the statute of limitations.

-- No intentional deception in any stage of the testing process.
+- Intentional deception in any stage of the testing process.

-- No intentional deception in the selection process of any law enforcement agency.
+- Intentional deception in the selection process of any law enforcement agency.

 Law enforcement training

-Park ranger 2 will be required to attend and successfully pass a mandatory one-week law enforcement training.
-This training will include a curriculum of defensive tactics certifications, firearms qualifications, radio communications, legal update and other duties and responsibilities specific to the role of a park ranger 2, such as:
+All Park Ranger 2s are required to attend and successfully pass a mandatory one-week law enforcement training course.
+This training will include a curriculum of defensive tactics certifications, firearms qualifications, radio communications, legal update and other duties and responsibilities specific to the role of a Park Ranger 2, such as:

 - Chain-of-command structure